meganz/mingw-std-threads/README.md

 standalone and independent of the system &lt;mutex&gt; header, as it relies on it for std::unique_lock and other non-trivial utility classes.
 In that case you will need to edit the c++-config.h file of your MinGW setup and comment out the definition of _GLIBCXX_HAS_GTHREADS.
-This will cause the system headers to not define the actrual thread, mutex, etc classes, but still define the necessary utility classes.
+This will cause the system headers to not define the actual thread, mutex, etc classes, but still define the necessary utility classes.

 Why MinGW has no threading classes
 ==================================